-Rules Lists · Cloudflare Firewall Rules docs
+IP Lists

 Managing lists

-- To manage and edit lists from your Cloudflare account interface, see Use Rules Lists.
+- To manage and edit IP Lists from your Cloudflare account interface, refer to Use IP Lists .

-- To manage and edit lists using the Cloudflare API, see Rules Lists API.
+- To manage and edit IP Lists using the Cloudflare API, refer to Lists API .

 Using lists in expressions

-Both the Cloudflare dashboard and the Cloudflare API support Rules Lists.
+Both the Cloudflare dashboard and the Cloudflare API support IP Lists.

-To use Rules Lists in an expression from the Cloudflare dashboard, see Use lists in expressions.
+To use IP Lists in an expression from the Cloudflare dashboard, refer to Use lists in expressions .

-To refer to a rules list in a Cloudflare Filters API expression, see Values: Rules Lists in the Firewall Rules language reference.
+To refer to an IP List in a Cloudflare Filters API expression, refer to Values: Lists in the Rules language reference.